Shubbu03/CrediSol/CONTRIBUTING.md

-# Contributing to zkLend
+# Contributing to CrediSol

-Thank you for your interest in contributing to zkLend!
+Thank you for your interest in contributing to CrediSol!
 We welcome contributions from the community and appreciate your help in making this project better.

 ## 🤝 How to Contribute